Br0kenSmi1e/isoTNS.jl/README.md

 $T_{V\to\partial V}$ is isometric if $V=a:N,b:M$ for $a>i$, $b>j$.

 </center>
-Under this definition, any site- $(i,j)$ expectation value can be calculated locally.
+Under this definition, any site- $ ( i , j ) $ expectation value can be calculated locally.

 ## Moses Move (MM)